 Establish your data sources

 Obtaining the data to feed into your comparison website is likely to be your biggest challenge.
-First you need to source which suppliers you are going to compare before deciding which fields you are going to populate.
+First, you need to source which suppliers you are going to compare before deciding which fields you are going to populate.
 For example, if you are comparing women’s shoes, then you might choose fields such as style, heel height, colour, size and price bracket.

 There are two primary ways to feed the data into your website.
 The first is to get your data directly from each supplier.
-In this instance we may need to talk directly to each supplier’s IT department on your behalf.
+In this instance, we may need to talk directly to each supplier’s IT department on your behalf.
 Quite often suppliers are reluctant to provide data feeds, in which case you will need to use a web scraping service.
-This is where sophisticated web crawling software extracts the relevant data from each website.
+This is where sophisticated web-crawling software extracts the relevant data from each website.
 Again, this is something we can arrange for you.

 Research revenue streams

 Most comparison sites provide users with information free of charge and draw their revenue from affiliate sales, advertising opportunities or commission from suppliers.
 You need to carefully examine your monetising options.
-It’s worth investigating whether your target suppliers offer an affiliate partner program where you can receive commission from each sale.
+It’s worth investigating whether your target suppliers offer an affiliate partner program where you can receive a commission from each sale.
 Alternatively, you will need to strike deals with each supplier for them to pay you commission per sale or lead.

 Consider free trial periods

 Offering a free trial period can be an effective way of encouraging reluctant suppliers to ‘give it go’ initially.
-Remember, without them you don’t have a website, so our advice is to not be too greedy in the early stages.
+Remember, without them, you don’t have a website, so our advice is to not be too greedy in the early stages.
 Monetisation is easy when you have a popular website which is proven to work.
 The hardest part is getting the website off the ground.